Women & Infants Hospital of Rhode Island

-Women & Infants Hospital of Rhode Island is a women and infants' hospital in Providence, Rhode Island.
+Women & Infants Hospital of Rhode Island is a women's and infants' hospital in Providence, Rhode Island.
 It is the primary teaching hospital in obstetrics, gynecology, and newborn pediatrics of the Warren Alpert Medical School at Brown University.
 In 1996, Women & Infants Hospital was a founding member (along with Butler Hospital and Kent Hospital) of the Care New England Health System.

 History

 Women & Infants Hospital was founded in 1884 as the Providence Lying-In Hospital, which was exclusively a maternity hospital where women could safely deliver babies.

 The hospital was initially located at the General James Estate on Slocum Street in Providence, Rhode Island, but it was moved two years later to the corner of State and Field streets after it outgrew its initial building.
 It was moved again in 1926 to 50 Maude Street, where it remained for 60 years.
 Women & Infants continued to expand and modernize over the years, and it became affiliated with Rhode Island Hospital in the late 1970s.
 The hospital was moved once again in 1986 to its current location on Dudley Street in the Upper South Providence neighborhood in order to further facilitate future physical expansion and program developments.

 In 1996, Women & Infants Hospital joined with Butler Hospital and Kent Hospital to create the Care New England Health System.

+In September 2009, the hospital opened the South Pavilion, a five-story NICU addition.
+It included 70 single-family private rooms, 10 multi-bed rooms, and 30 ante-partum rooms.
+The building received LEED Gold certification in February 2010 for implementing environmentally friendly features.

+In March 2025, Women & Infants Hospital opened the Brown University Labor and Delivery Center, a three-story building that included private birthing suites and 20 labor and delivery rooms.
+It also provided dedicated spaces for health care professionals, including nurses' stations, staff lounges, and management offices.

 Current operations

-Women & Infants Hospital is the largest obstetrical facility in Rhode Island, the second largest in New England, and the tenth in the United States.
-Nearly 3,000 employees including 800 medical staff handle over 30,000 emergency room visits, 23,000 hospital admissions, and 9,300 deliveries per year.
-The Special Care Nursery, the only newborn intensive care unit in the region, treats 1,200 babies a year.
-In addition, more than 8,000 procedures are done per year in the gynecological and general surgical program, which provides a comprehensive array of services that meet the needs of women throughout their lifespan.
+About 8,400 babies are delivered per year.
+The Special Care Nursery treats about 1,200 newborns annually.
+More than 7,500 procedures are performed in the gynecological and general surgical program each year.

-The hospital offers services in infertility treatment, breast care, gynecologic cancer, urinary incontinence, and prenatal diagnosis at the main hospital building and at nearby satellite facilities.
-Women & Infants also offers educational programs and medical, nutritional, and support services through the Women's Primary Care Center and outreach sites in East Greenwich, Woonsocket, South Kingstown, Swansea, Massachusetts, and North Attleboro, Massachusetts.
+The hospital offers services including infertility treatment, breast care, gynecologic cancer, urinary incontinence, prenatal diagnosis, low- and high-risk obstetrics, gynecology care, women's gastrointestinal health, behavioral health, and primary care.
+The hospital also provides educational, medical, nutritional, and support services through its Obstetrics and Gynecology Care Center.
+It maintains outreach sites in East Greenwich, Woonsocket, and South Kingstown.

-In addition to being the primary affiliate in obstetrics, gynecology, and newborn pediatrics for the Brown Medical School, Women & Infants maintains its commitment to medical education and research through relationships with various nursing and professional schools.
+Women & Infants Hospital is affiliated with the Warren Alpert Medical School of Brown University as a teaching hospital for obstetrics, gynecology, and neonatology.
+The hospital conducts research in areas including urogynecology, oncology, and maternal-fetal medicine.
+The hospital maintains relationships with various nursing schools and professional institutions.

-A five-story addition that will offer more obstetrical beds and a larger NICU, offering individual rooms for each family, is scheduled for completion in late 2009.Mark R. Marcantano is the President and Chief Operating Officer of the hospital.
+Erin Yale is the President and Chief Operating Officer of the hospital.